-Forms are a pain, and getting rid of them could greatly reduce the friction users experience on your Commerce store.
+Lengthy forms are a pain, and getting rid of them could greatly reduce the friction users experience on your ecommerce store.

-But a world with zero forms is, unfortunately, a pipe dream.
+But on-point forms are rare, and a world with zero forms is, unfortunately, a pipe dream.

 Forms are a necessary evil.
 We need them to gain consent for email marketing, to understand who we’re selling to, and to get the details needed to process a transaction.

-Generally speaking, the advice on how to increase form conversions is pretty much uniform.
+Generally speaking, the advice on how to increase ecommerce form conversions is pretty much uniform.

 A good 80% of the advice on form completions states that reducing the number of fields in a form will increase conversions.
 Most of that information draws on studies like the below from Neil Patel.